r00k/microconf-talk/notes.md

     - Bad reasons to not raise your prices
       - You're worried about existing cust. or people seeing diff prices
         - Easy support issue
-      - It hurts your feelings when people say it's too expensive.
       - Your competitor charges less
         - FormKeep has a competitor that charges $9.99, none of our customers have heard of them
           - They're cheap but bad at marketing, so their pricing is irrelevant